dawnguard/dawnguard.github.io/README.md

 -----
 + Refactor code
 + Make beautiful form validation with jQuery
-+ Make the form actually post to my emai
++ Make the form actually post to my email
 + Make a navbar